Elementary excitations in undoped layered cuprates: Some general properties of the model dynamics

 We supplement previous considerations of model \eqref{ham} with the finding that there are three well-defined spin-0 quasiparticles who lie near magnons and whose spectra are also shown in Fig.~\ref{spectra}.
 Their spectra goes down as $R$ increases and the spectrum of one of them, singlon, appears even below magnons at some parts of the BZ at $R\agt0.5$ (we named the latter quasiparticle singlon in Ref.~\cite{ibot} because it corresponds in the harmonic approximation of the BOT to a singlet state of the plaquette propagating along the lattice).
 Our preliminary consideration shows that the "condensation" of magnons with momentum ${\bf k}=(\pi/2,\pi/2)$ at $R\approx 1$ is accompanied with a "condensation" of the spin-0 quasiparticle shown in green in Fig.~\ref{spectra} (S0 mode).
 A more detailed consideration of the transition at $R\approx 1$ is out of the scope of the present paper.

 To be precise, there are four low-lying spin-0 bosons two of which we identify as two parts of the amplitude (Higgs) mode as a result of the following consideration.
 In the leading order in $1/n$, $S^z_{\bf k}$ is a linear combination of all spin-0 bosons except for the singlon.
 We show in Ref.~\cite{ibot} that the spectrum of one of this boson merges the magnon branch upon decreasing of the inter-plaquette spin interactions.
-As a result of this merging a triplon branch appears in the magnetically disordered state having the singlet ground state.
-Then, this spin-0 boson describes the amplitude mode.
-However its spectral weight in $\chi_{zz}(\omega,{\bf k})$ is zero inside the yellow regions shown in Fig.~\ref{bz}.
+As a result of this merging a gapped triplon branch appears in the magnetically disordered state having the singlet ground state.
+Then, this spin-0 boson describes the amplitude mode. \cite{higgs1} However its spectral weight in $\chi_{zz}(\omega,{\bf k})$ is zero inside the yellow regions shown in Fig.~\ref{bz}.
 There is only one another spin-0 boson whose spectral weight in $\chi_{zz}(\omega,{\bf k})$ is zero inside the red region and finite in the yellow one (the remaining spin-0 bosons appear in $\chi_{zz}(\omega,{\bf k})$ in all parts of the BZ).
 Then, we conclude that these two bosons are two parts of the amplitude mode with the mismatch at the border of the red area in Fig.~\ref{bz} (see Fig.~\ref{spectra}) as it was in the case of magnons considered above.
+As a result, the doubly degenerate magnon (Goldstone) branch and one amplitude mode arise within the BOT in the magnetic Brillouin zone as it must be according to general symmetry arguments \cite{higgs1}.

 Although $\chi_{zz}(\omega,{\bf k})$ contains Green's functions of the Higgs and S0 modes, they are hardly visible in the dynamical structure factor (DSF) $-{\rm Im}\chi_{zz}(\omega,{\bf k})$ against the incoherent two-particle continuum produced by diagrams shown in Figs.~\ref{chifig}(b) and \ref{chifig}(d).
 Fig.~\ref{zzfig} illustrates this our finding.
 Then, it is hardly possible to study the Higgs mode in experiments with polarized neutrons which can measure the longitudinal DSF.
 As it is shown in Sec.~\ref{quant}, the contribution of the Higgs mode to results obtained by other experimental techniques can be more pronounced.